|

 Evis and N Apostoli street and we call it 'the

-BabaTzim place' because they are one of the
+BabaTzim place' because they were one of the

 few places that carries Ouzo BabaTzim from Serres,

 one of the best and purest ouzos.
+Now you can get it just about anywhere.
 They have a

 really nice selection of meat, fish and vegetable